 What Is A Gateway And How Does It Work?

-You need two things to connect to your home Wi-Fi: a modem and a router.
-Gateways are a combination of a modem and a router in one device; But which option is better?
+To connect to your home WiFi, you need two tWiFis: a modem and a router.
+Gateways combine a modem and a router in one device.
+But which option is better?
 Is it better to use a gateway instead of a modem and router?

 It all depends on how you use your home internet.
-In this article, we will introduce Gateway and its do’s and don’ts for home Wi-Fi.
+This article will introduce Gateway and its do’s and don’ts for home WiFi.

-The most prominent feature of the gateways is the combination of modem and router.
-However, to understand the mechanism of the gateway, you first need to get acquainted with the operation of the modem and router.
+The most prominent feature of gateways is the combination of modem and router.
+However, to understand the Gateway’s mechanism, you must first know the modem and router’s operation.
 In the following, we will compare modems and routers.

 What is a modem?